Matthew Lyle Spencer

-Matthew Lyle Spencer (7 July 1881 – 10 February 1969) was an American minister, writer and professor.
-He was the president of the University of Washington and later served as the Dean of the School of Journalism at Syracuse University.
+Matthew Lyle Spencer (7 July 1881 – 10 February 1969) was an American minister and writer.
+He served as the 18th president of the University of Washington from 1927 to 1933 and later as the founding dean of the School of Journalism at Syracuse University from 1934 to 1950.

 Early life and education

 Spencer was born near Batesville, Mississippi, the eldest son of Methodist Episcopal minister Reverend Flournoy Poindexter Spencer and Alice Eleanor Manes.
 Alice was the daughter of Henry Manes of Thomasville, Georgia.
 Matthew had two sisters and one brother: Eleanor Elizabeth (1883–?), Leslie Louise (1887–?) and Flournoy Poindexter (1885–?).

 Spencer was able to trace his American ancestry to some 55 years before the signing of the Declaration of Independence.

 In 1903, Spencer graduated from Kentucky Wesleyan College with an A.B. (bachelor's) degree.
 Later in 1904, he obtained his A.M.
 (Master's degree) from the same college.
 While completing these degrees, he worked as part-time instructor and later professor (1903–1904) in the college's English department.
 In 1905, Spencer attended Northwestern University where he received an additional A.M. degree.
 Between 1905–1906 and again in 1909–1910, Spencer also served as fellow of English at the University of Chicago, earning his Ph.D. from the university in 1910.
 Prior to that, Spencer began teaching at Wofford College (Spartanburg, South Carolina) in 1906, as an assistant professor of English.
 He also worked at the Huntingdon College.